 Sebangau National Park area consists of 2 (two) soil types, fluvaquents, and Tropaquents (Balai Taman Nasional Sebangau, 2022).
 Fluvaquents are undeveloped soil, have sulfidic material at a depth of 50 cm, and are constantly saturated with water in all soil horizons at some time of the year.
 Tropaquents are undeveloped soil, have sulfidic material at a depth of 50 cm, and are constantly saturated with water in all soil horizons at some time of the year.

-soil horizons at some time of the year.
+Tropaquents are undeveloped soil, have sulfidic material at a depth of 50 cm, and are constantly saturated with water in all soil horizons at some time of the year.
 Specifically, Tropaquents are characterized by the average difference in soil temperature of less than 5°C.

-4.6.5 Hydrography
+5.6.5 Hydrography